-Run Linux Mint 9 from a USB Flash Drive by using Windows to create the Linux Mint 9 Live USB.
-In the following tutorial, we cover one way to use our third party Universal USB Installer to create your own Portable Linux Mint 9 USB Flash Drive from Windows.
-Headed by Clement Lefebvre, Linux Mint 9 "Isadorais" is based on Ubuntu 10.04.
+Run Linux Mint from a USB Flash Drive by using Windows to create the Linux Mint Live USB.
+In the following tutorial, we cover one way to use the Universal USB Installer to create your own Portable Linux Mint USB Flash Drive from Windows.
+Headed by Clement Lefebvre, Linux Mint is generally based on Ubuntu or Debian (depending on the version).
 Key features include; new software manager, new backup tool, streamlined look and feel, quicker boot times and much more.

 Distribution Home Page: linuxmint.com

 - Computer that can boot from USB

 - Running Windows Operating Environment